 There were prolonged consultations leading to our Community Action Plan (2011) and successive rounds of discussion on subsequent Local Development Plan proposals for our villages.
 The community agreed that the Cala Development on Campsie Road would be LAST development in this location with the boundary with the Green Belt being created by a new cemetery provided by Stirling Council.
 This has been backed by the Council and is consistent with the conclusions reached by the Reporter who examined the Local Development Plan —“Further low density westerly expansion would have an unacceptable impact on the countryside and Green Belt”.
 More background on the Local Development Plan update for 2017 is on our page here.
 More detailed background was provided in the special supplement distributed with the November edition of the Blane Valley Bulletin.
 Additional resources are given at the foot of this page.

-The PAN is the start of a 3 month consultation between the applicant and the community.
+The PAN was the start of a 3 month consultation between the applicant and the community.
 Gladman Developments held a Drop-in Session at the Village Club on Monday 31st October 2016.
 We believe over 100 people as possible went along to find out what the development proposals are and express their views on what is being proposed.
-Gladman Developments will have to produce a pre-application consultation report in which the views of all those who comment will be reported to the Council.
+Gladman Developments have produced a report of the Pre-application consultation , which they have submitted as part of the planning application.

 At the drop-in session, Gladman exhibited some information boards.
 These are available to view in Strathblane Library.
 A copy is online at Gladman’s website below, and on our website here.
 The Community Council does not consider Gladman’s consultation to be satisfactory.
 For example, their exhibition boards contain some misleading explanations.
 For example, they say “The Council has identified the site … as being appropriate for release from the green belt and has accepted the principle of development on the site.”
 Clearly it is absurd to count cemetery and housing as equal kinds of “development”.
 Moreover, as the maps on the same board clearly show, the Council has not proposed to release the land from Green Belt.
 The landowner Charles Connell & Co, has twice promoted this land for housing development and Stirling Council has rejected it twice as unsuitable.
 The land is needed for a cemetery extension, which is also intended to form a new permanent boundary for the Green Belt.